This is about the top 10 of things I wished I did differently.

 You know how they say with regret and healing in order to be free from something, you have to get it out of your system.

 Write it out, and it becomes powerless.
 I’m hoping the same will work in terms of regret.
 That when I see them written down and on a public platform they will lose their power to cause disappointment, and just become a hurdle that I overcame.

 1. I wish I called my dad

 I remember my mum always telling me to call my dad.
 Just to talk.
 I think she knew this day would come.
-Before he passed, Wish I called just to have a lasting memory of something to remember him by.
-The last sound of his voice or his final last words.
-I know they would have been.
+Before he passed, I wish I called just to have a final memory of something to remember him by.
+The last sound of his voice or his belly deep laughter.
+I know it would have been a small comfort.
 I have a letter from him he wrote to me years ago.
 When I read it, I hear him so that is good.
 Celebrate them before they are gone.
 Trust me, don’t think twice about it.
 I regret not making the time to sit and just talk.